publicityreform/findbyimage/_posts/2017-05-09-create-compute-instance.md

 # to move files back and forth from local machine, you can use scp or gcloud:

+to use gcloud in your local terminal [you have to install the sdk](https://cloud.google.com/sdk/downloads)

 for example:
-`gcloud compute copy-files nameofinstance:~/remotefilepath /localfilepath`
+`gcloud compute copy-files /localfilepath username@nameofinstance:~/remotefilepath`

 # set up ssh tunnel to view jupyter notebooks locally using a browser: